 - ClickUp is more usable overall: It can handle more complex tasks and projects than Asana; it’s more useful overall.

-ClickUp scores slightly higher (4/5) for usability than Asana (3.9/5), which means ClickUp will suit a wider variety of teams who are working on progressively more complex projects and tasks.
-It won't leave you stranded on any front, with tools for managing resources and budgets, as well as 24/7 live support on all plans (Asana only offers email and phone support).
+Compared to Asana, we found ClickUp has stronger functionality, which means it will suit a wider variety of teams who are working on progressively more complex projects and tasks.
+It won’t leave you stranded on any front, with tools for managing resources, budgets, and multiple teams.

-Asana is simpler and therefore easier to use initially.
-Our research team found Asana marginally quicker to set up than ClickUp, and it was easier to create automations with the provider's rule-based automation builder.
-However, medium-sized teams may find Asana more limiting than ClickUp further down the line, when their projects are considerably more complex and the need to collaborate at depth is more essential.
+As we’ve said, Asana is simpler and therefore easier to use initially.
+We found Asana marginally quicker to set up than ClickUp, and it was easier to create automations with the provider’s rule-based automation builder.

 Best for Business Features: ClickUp

-ClickUp scores 4.5/5 overall for features, which is higher than all of the other project management software tools we tested.
-ClickUp's various ways to view task progress (including a List View, Gantt Chart, Spreadsheet with formulae, and Kanban Board) helped it to a 4.9/5 score for task management.
-This makes ClickUp a better option than Asana for teams who want to keep a keen eye on project progress – Asana's spreadsheet doesn't have formulae options, and there's no time-tracking function either.
+ClickUp’s functionality was higher than the 9 other project management software tools we tested.
+Its various ways to view task progress (including a List View, Gantt Chart, Spreadsheet with formulae, and Kanban Board) helped it to impress our researchers on task management features.

 Best for Value: ClickUp

-Even though ClickUp's first paid plan is less than half the price of Asana's (ClickUp's Unlimited Plan is $5 per user, per month, while Asana's Premium Plan is $10.99 per user, per month), it has custom automations, time tracking, 24/7 support, a resource management feature, and a team instant-messenger, all of which Asana does not offer on its Premium Plan (or not at all).
+Even though ClickUp’s first paid plan is less than half the price of Asana’s (ClickUp’s Unlimited Plan is $7 per user, per month, while Asana’s Starter Plan is $10.99 per user, per month), it has custom automations, time tracking, 24/7 support, a resource management feature, and a team instant-messenger, all of which Asana does not offer on its Starter Plan (or not at all).

-Our research has shown that ClickUp has the edge in customer support.
-In fact of the 14 services we tested, it came third in this category.
-By contrast, Asana is somewhat lacking, scoring just 2.8/5 compared to ClickUp's 3.8/5.
+Our research has shown that Asana has the edge in customer support.
+In fact, of the 10 services we tested, it came in joint second in this category.

 ClickUp: Overview of Core Features